inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ### Can we leave some aspects of AI "on the table"?

 One possible ground for arguments is just to split tasks off.
 We could concede that if we deployed AI in every situation where it's not prohibited by the laws of physics and economics, that would come out net bad, and then point out that we don't need to do this.
 We can make AIs audit our networks for security gains, do some special-case-theorem-prover-backed general code and media generation, and just _not_ put it in charge of our militaries or let it raise our children.
 The big question here is: can we capture a large fraction of the desirable frontier while declining to build/deploy the systems producing the worst harms?
 Or are they fully technically/economically coupled?
-This feels like a genuine crux; if we end up having the argument and realize that actually, _all_ AI-related harms and goods are intrinsically linked, I strongly suspect many current Safetyists would move to Abolitionism.
+This feels like a genuine crux; if we end up having the argument and realize that actually, _all_ AI-related harms and goods are intrinsically linked, I strongly suspect many current Safetyists would move towards Abolitionism.

 ### Are there important goods that are practically inaccessible without sufficiently capable AI?